 Review your medical power of attorney periodically to make sure it still reflects your wishes.
 The best way to change your medical power of attorney is to create a new one.
 The new document will automatically cancel the old one.
 Be sure to notify all people who have copies of your medical power of attorney that you completed a new one.
 Collect and destroy all copies of the old version.
-Send the new version to thee-Directive Registry so that your current one is available to treating health care providers.
+Send the new version to the e-Directive Registry so that your current one is available to treating health care clinicians.

 - Do I need a lawyer to create a MPOA?

 No. A medical power of attorney can be completed without the assistance of a lawyer.
 However, all advance directives must be witnessed by 2 witnesses and notarized.